 Ozonation

 Ozonation is an environmentally friendly way to treat water and air.
-It is widely used in Europe and North America.
 As well as being environmentally friendly, ozone treatment has less side effects and possible allergies.
 Ozone is used widely in sterilising pools and spas.

 Ultra Violet

 Another way to sterilise water is to disinfect water by passing it through a ultraviolet (UV) light source.
 This will kill viruses, bacteria and parasites.
-UV sterilisation systems can come in a variety of sizes suitable for small communities and even mining camps.
+UV sterilisation systems can come in a variety of sizes suitable for small projects through to large scale projects.
 UV sterilisation is only temporary and it is best install the UV treatment as close to the end point as possible.
 It is also not advised to store UV treated water in tanks.
 For more information on UV Water Disinfection System, read our post.

 One of the most important parts of water recycling is ensuring that the reuse water is safe to use.
 If you have any questions on your water recycling system, contact us for a FREE QUOTE.